In a Nutshell

 What We Owe:

-We owe approximately $2.6 million on each of the three loans above.
+We owe approximately $2.4 million on the two remaining loans above.

 We want to set a goal of paying off $500+ thousand annually, which means that we should be debt free in 5.5 years - sometime in 2027.
 Now, as already stated, by God’s grace, we were able to bring together over $2 million in a couple of years - so we can do this and perhaps even better!

 How can we do this?
 Below are some ways that you can help pay off the debt quickly.
 Please know that there is NO PRESSURE here.
 IF you give and WHAT you give is between you and God.
 We are asking that you pray about this and do what you feel God is calling you to do.

 1. Meet Budget - our weekly budget is $22,275.96.
 We make minimum payments on the two larger loans simply by meeting budget each week.
 This also takes care of our ministry, outreach, and day-to-day efforts.
 Simply by giving a regular tithe to the church you help pay off the debt.
 So, if you are not already - prayerfully consider this.